 Add in your pickle relish.

-Salt and pepper to taste, stir again.
-Chill well.
+Salt and pepper to taste, stir again, and chill well.

-(sneak and eat a bowl of it now.
-I won’t tell)
+(Sneak and eat a bowl of it now.
+I won’t tell).
+Enjoy the ever!

 Here are a few options…